cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.5v0.1
 Agencies SHALL disable making files and published web content visible to anyone with the link.

-- _Rationale:_ Allowing users not signed-in to a Google account to view shared files diminishes oversight and accountability and invites potential data breach.
+- _Rationale:_ Allowing users not signed-in to a Google account to view shared files diminishes oversight and accountability and increases the chance of a potential data breach.
 This policy reduces that risk by requiring all people to be signed in when viewing shared Doc/Drive materials.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping